 - Donate to The Living City Foundation

-TRCA works within the natural boundaries of nine watersheds: Etobicoke Creek, Mimico Creek, Humber River, Don River, Highland Creek, Rouge River, Petticoat Creek, Duffins Creek and Carruthers Creek as well as Waterfront.
+TRCA works within the natural boundaries of nine watersheds: Etobicoke Creek, Mimico Creek, Humber River, Don River, Highland Creek, Rouge River, Petticoat Creek, Duffins Creek and Carruthers Creek as well as the Toronto Waterfront.
 The report cards have been populated using data collected from our monitoring sites as well as information from outside sources and partnerships.

 The indicators that have been selected represent those that provide valuable insight into the health and condition of the watershed, represent both an aquatic and terrestrial perspective, and are meaningful to the residents of Ontario.